mgbmix/mgbmix/content/SUBTYPES/Ammo.md

 ---
 Ammo are a subtype of [[Item]] cards.

-They are usually equipped to other Item cards, namely Weapons, in order to boost their damage and effectiveness.
+They are usually equipped to other Item cards, namely [[Weapon|Weapons]], in order to boost their damage and effectiveness.

 ### Ammo cards listed by Set